 Tuskegee NEXT program launches new generation of Black aviation professionals

-CHICAGO (CBS) -- Building on the legacy of the Tuskegee Airmen, the group Tuskegee NEXT launches high-achieving students on a path to professional aviation.
+CHICAGO (CBS) -- Building on the legacy of the Tuskegee Airmen, the group Tuskegee NEXT is launching high-achieving students on a path to professional aviation.

-They tell CBS 2's Sara Machi it's an industry where Black and brown people are under-represented.
+CBS 2's Sara Machi reports that it's an industry where Black and Brown people are under-represented.

-Dreams are taking flight at a hangar in DuPage Airport in West Chicago.
+The program allows dreams to take flight at a hangar at DuPage Airport in West Chicago.

-These are students from the Organization of Black Aerospace Professionals attending a summer aviation camp and learning the steps to fly and work in the industry.
+The students from the Organization of Black Aerospace Professionals attended a summer aviation camp and learned the steps to fly and work in the industry.

 "This first red light here right here.
 This is a beacon light," said Tuskegee NEXT cadet Sean Littleton.

-He's spending his summer in an intense program, Tuskegee NEXT. training five days a week until August 4th, when he will graduate with a pilot's license.
+He's spending his summer in an intense program and training five days a week until August 4th, when he will graduate with a pilot's license.

 "Two months of giving up your summer for a pilot's license.
 It was the easiest decision I ever made."

 Ethan Meisenburg graduated from the program in 2019.
-Now working as a certified flight instructor, he hopes to increase minority candidates in an industry rebounding after pandemic travel restrictions.
+He's now working as a certified flight instructor and hopes to increase minority candidates in an industry rebounding after pandemic travel restrictions.

 "You have a lot of careers in the field of aviation, and you need the exposure to them," Littleton said.